Skip to main content

 • The application never receives user passwords.

-• Only read-only Search Console scope is requested.
+• Only read-only Search Console and Bing scopes are requested.

 Token Storage